 A 31⁄2" Rod is journalled in the top holes of the 121⁄2" Strips.
 Between the two Road Wheels on this Rod is a 1" fast Pulley, over which the cord controlling the cage passes.
-A Cord Anchoring Spring is pushed on the Rod at one end, and a Bush Wheel is locked to it at the other.
-The cage is built up from Trunnions and Flat Trunnions, and the 21⁄2"×11⁄2" Flexible Plates that form its sides are fastened to the Flat Trunnions by Angle Brackets.
+A Cord Anchoring Spring is pushed on one end of the Rod, and a Bush Wheel is fixed to the other end.
+The cage is built up from Trunnions and Flat Trunnions, and the 21⁄2" x11⁄2" Flexible Plates that form its sides are fastened to the Flat Trunnions by Angle Brackets.